Rules and Policies

-Please use only low-back chairs in front of the signs near the back of the lawn.
-High chairs are only allowed behind the signs or on the paved area near the front of the stage.
-If we can roll a basketball under it, it is a high chair and we will kindly ask you to move behind the signs.
+Please use only low-profile chairs in front of the signs near the back of the lawn.
+High profile chairs are only allowed behind the signs or on the paved area near the front of the stage.
+If we can roll a basketball under it, it is a high profile chair and we will kindly ask you to move behind the signs.

 Seating in front of the main stage, photo by Kenneth A. Walters

 Pepsi Amphitheater, photo by Rob Dutton

 Recording & Photography